-The SeaTRAX measures the total magnetic field within its vicinity, and this is a combination of Earth's magnetic field and local magnetic sources.
-The SeaTRAX can compensate for local static magnetic sources.
-However, a magnetic source which is not static, such as a motor which turns on/off, can create errors and it is not possible to compensate for such a dynamic nature.
-In such cases, keeping the SeaTRAX away from dynamic magnetic fields is recommended, or taking measurements only when the state of the magnetic field is known.
-For example, only take measurements when a nearby motor is turned off.
+The SeaTRAX measures the total magnetic field within its vicinity, which is a combination of Earth's magnetic field and local magnetic sources and distortions.
+While the SeaTRAX's calibration algorithm can compensate for local static magnetic sources, it is not possible to compensate for dynamic changes in the magnetic field.
+Consequently, it is recommended to keep the SeaTRAX away from dynamic magnetic fields.
+If this is not possible, then take measurements only when the state of the magnetic field is known.
+For example, if an electric motor is nearby take measurements only when the motor is off.
+Alternatively, different sets of magnetic calibration coefficients can be generated in advance for various states and then called when appropriate.
+Using the prior example, generate and use one set of coefficients for when the motor is off and another set for when the motor is on.

-The main objective of a magnetic user calibration is to compensate for hard iron and soft iron distortions to the magnetic field caused by components within the user's host system.
+The main objective of a magnetic user calibration is to compensate for hard-iron and softiron distortions to the magnetic field caused by components within the user's host system.
 To that end, the SeaTRAX needs to be mounted within the host system and the entire host system needs to be moved as a single unit during a user calibration.
-The SeaTRAX allows the user to perform a calibration only in a 2D plane or with limited tilt, but provides the greatest accuracy if the user can rotate through a full sphere.
+The SeaTRAX allows the user to perform a calibration only in a 2D plane or with limited tilt, but provides the greatest accuracy if the user can rotate through 360° of heading and at least $\pm 45^{\circ}$ of tilt.

 The following subsections provide instructions for performing a magnetic calibration of a SeaTRAX system.
-Calibration may be performed using Studio or using the PNI binary protocol, and up to 8 sets of calibration coefficients may be saved.
-The recommended calibration patterns described in the following sub-sections provide a good distribution of sample points.
+Several calibration mode options exist, as summarized in Table 5-1.
+To meet the accuracy specification, the number of samples should be the "Minimum Recommended" value, or greater.
+Calibration may be performed using Studio or using the PNI binary protocol, and up to 8 sets of magnetic calibration coefficients may be saved.
+The recommended calibration patterns described in the following subsections provide a good distribution of sample points.
 Also, PNI recommends the location of the SeaTRAX remain fairly constant while only the orientation is changed.